ashishpanghal1/Macquarie---Power-BI---Dashboard/README.md

 ## 📥 How to Use
 1. Download or clone this repo.
-2. Open the `.pbix` file (if shared) in Power BI Desktop to interact with the dashboard.
+2. Open the `.pbix` file in Power BI Desktop to interact with the dashboard.
 3. Refer to the screenshot for static insights.

 ---